Wang Xuan (computer scientist)

-Wang Xuan (王选 (王選, Wáng Xuǎn); February 5, 1937 – February 13, 2006), born in Wuxi, Jiangsu, was a Chinese computer scientist.
+Wang Xuan (王选 (王選, Wáng Xuǎn); February 5, 1937 – February 13, 2006) was a Chinese computer scientist.
 He was a computer application specialist and innovator of the Chinese printing industry, as well as an academician at both the Chinese Academy of Sciences and the Chinese Academy of Engineering.
 He was the vice-president of the CPPCC and founder of the major technology conglomerate company Founder Group in 1986.